 In just 44 years of his life, Fitzgerald created the most important works of his time, in which he best reflected America of the 20s.
 Fitzgerald was a symbol of that era, more than just a writer.
 However, despite his deep and strong connection to that epoch, Fitzgerald also outgrew that era, and so today, almost 80 years after his death, people all over the world continue to read, discuss and love him.

 Stephen King firmly won a leading position in the horror genre.
 The seventies passed as if in the shadow of the writer’s work.
-He did not only legalize horror literature but made it the most popular and profitable.
+He not only legitimised horror literature, but he also made it one of the most popular and profitable genres.
 Stephen King, with his clear focus on Protestantism in the field of religious outlook and romanticism in the field of aesthetic preferences as no other representative of modern “mass fiction”, continues the tradition of the English Gothic novel.

 Building his novels on seemingly banal fantastic assumptions, he manages to create books that are at least outstanding over and over again.
-A flying saucer that fell in an American countryside; a man who is losing weight because gypsies cursed him; vampires in a simple American town… King takes the most divergent, already established in the mass consciousness, “popular” topics, and brings them to the limit, escalating conflicts, shows in each – as in a drop of water – the whole world of a modern man, with its joys and sorrows, psychoses, complexes, hopes, and everyday heroism.
+A flying saucer that fell in an American countryside; a man who is losing weight because gypsies cursed him; vampires in a simple American town… King takes the most established topics in the mass consciousness and takes them to the extreme, escalating conflicts, shows in each – as in a drop of water – the whole world of a modern man, with its joys and sorrows, psychoses, complexes, hopes, and everyday heroism.
 His best things relate to psychological prose rather than traditional horror stories: neither “The Green Mile”, nor “The Dead Zone”, nor “Hearts in Atlantis” do not scare us with bloodthirsty monsters or zombies.
 His statements, just like his books, can be cut into quotations and used in our essays.

-Young Ray had made up his mind about whom he wants to be when he was 12.
+Young Ray made up his mind about who he wanted to be when he was 12.
 Stubbornly, step by step, he was mastering the problematic profession of a writer, despite the Great Depression that reigned in America.
 When you take his novel or story in your hands, you are surprised at the unconventionality of the writing.
 His characters are like a travel machine that can take you to the distant past, step into another world, to defeat the forces of evil and fight with enemies.
-Ray Bradbury wrote more than eight hundred different works during his lifetime.
+Ray Bradbury wrote more than 800 different works during his lifetime.
 The writer does not accept the “consumer society”, he is frightened by the scale of the spiritual poverty of people, and he warns his contemporaries of the danger hidden in the depths of society.